avadean/lxcat_data_parser/README.rst

-LXcat data parser
+LXCat data parser
 =================

-A set of tools developed at `the High Voltage Lab (HVL) of ETH Zurich`_, for reading/writing electron scattering cross sections data, in a format compatible with `the LXcat project`_.
+A set of tools developed at `the High Voltage Lab (HVL) of ETH Zurich`_, for reading/writing electron scattering cross sections data, in a format compatible with `the LXCat project`_.

 Free software: GNU General Public License v3